-Rent Council Resolution 18-0719 limits rents to 11 market rent (\$1,000/month for a 1-bedroom user for a 2-bedroom unit in Ann Arbor for 2018).
-Very close to the 60% AMI LIHTC rent limits. enable households at 50% AMI or less with twouchers to live in the units and pay 30% of the rent.
+Workforce Housing Parameter Discussion Income Goal/Requirement Mixture of rent and income targets of 30% Al Rent Council Resolution 18-0719 limits rents to 11 market rent (\$1,000/month for a 1-bedroom u for a 2-bedroom unit in Ann Arbor for 2018). very close to the 60% AMI LIHTC rent limits. enable households at 50% AMI or less with to vouchers to live in the units and pay 30% of t rent.
 Configuration Mixture of 1-bedroom and 2-bedroom units. be included depending upon funding source Parking Lower parking required as many tenants are a vehicle.